Rat in the garden

 #6 Use Natural Rat Repellents

-You can use peppermint essential oil to create a rat-repelling solution.
+You can also use peppermint essential oil to create a rat-repelling solution.
 Soak cotton balls in the oil and place them near rat-prone areas.

 Mint plants can deter rants